Police: Multiple victims in Wisconsin cemetery shooting

 RACINE, Wis.
-(AP) — Police say a shooting at a cemetery south of Milwaukee Thursday afternoon resulted in multiple victims.
+(AP) — A shooting at a cemetery south of Milwaukee on Thursday afternoon resulted in multiple victims, police said.

 Racine police said on social media that numerous shots were fired about 2:30 p.m. at Graceland Cemetery in Racine, about 30 miles (48 kilometers) south of Milwaukee.
 Ascension All Saints Hospital, which is next to the cemetery, said it is treating an undisclosed number of victims from the shooting.